MarcusPianco/healthagenda/README.md

-# HealthAgenda
+# Health Agenda

-Project using in a developer selection to reactJS the goal was to show the ability to develop simple components in reactJS and use redux.
+Project used in a developers selection to react js.
+The goal was show the ability to develop simple components in react JS and use redux.

 ## Technologies